 - In the US online shopping made up 14% of all retail sales in Q4 2020, up 11.3% year on year

 - There were over 230 million online shoppers in the US in 2021 – again, an increase on years prior

 - B2B ecommerce is growing too.
 It’s expected that 80% of B2B sales will happen digitally by 2025

-Any company looking to optimise its sales order processing flow will need to think bigger than traditional sales to a multichannel or – even better – omnichannel strategy.
+Any company looking to optimise its sales order management will need to think bigger than traditional sales to a multichannel or – even better – omnichannel strategy.

 To optimise for these strategies automation is key, and you’ll be looking to invest in an order and inventory management system that can eliminate time-consuming manual steps like checking stock levels, inputting data into spreadsheets, producing invoices either from scratch or a template, and more.

 When each of these processes is automated they become instant, which means staff can be occupied with more value-adding tasks.

 Benefits of optimising sales order process flows